joaopinto24/hackathonnasal/readme.md

 ## Use

 #### Interactive Map Interface
-- **Visualize Risks**: Use our map to see real-time data related to pest activity and weather patterns in your area.
+- **Visualize Risks**: Use our map to see data related to pest activity and weather patterns in your area.
 - **Customizable Layers**: Toggle different data layers to focus on specific hazards relevant to your farming practices.

 #### 2. Pest and Weather Information